FarhadHossainTanvir/SQLServers/README.md

 # SQLServers common queries
-These are the common issues we'll explore.
-Hope you will find it useful.
+These are the common queries we need to use day-by-day.
+Here are some of them.
+We'll explore others step by step.

 :maple_leaf:Disk Space